schemadesign/schema_cms/README.md

 and enter `schema-cms-pipeline`.

 > NOTE: When `Build` stage is done next` Deploy` stage needs `manual approval` to run. `Approve` button will appear on` approve changes` block.
 Approve to finish deployment.                                                                                .

+### Debugging

+To see logs you can use [Cloud Watch](https://us-west-2.console.aws.amazon.com/cloudwatch/home) to monitor the logs for Lambda functions and the Django application.